Analysis | The Supreme Court undercuts Trump’s voter fraud claims — one last time

 And the argument apparently wasn’t compelling enough for two Trump appointees.
 Alito and Thomas were joined by Justice Neil M. Gorsuch (the one Trump appointee involved) in saying that the Supreme Court had a role to play in reviewing state-court decisions — what has historically been a high bar for the Supreme Court to get involved.

 But two Trump nominees — Brett M. Kavanaugh and Amy Coney Barrett — declined to join with Alito’s, Thomas’s and Gorsuch’s dissents.
-A majority of the court isn’t required to consider a case — only 4 of 9 — but either of them could have tipped the scales in taking up any given case if Alito, Thomas and Gorsuch were onboard.
+A majority of the court isn’t required to consider a case — only 4 of 9 — but either of them could have tipped the scales in taking up any given case if Alito, Thomas and Gorsuch were on board.

-It’s a bit different from when the court declined to take up a far-flung challenge initiated by Texas Attorney General Ken Paxton (R) to several states’ votes, because at the time we only had statements from Alito and Thomas raising issues with the decision that technically weren’t dissents.
+It’s a bit different from when the court declined to take up a far-flung challenge initiated by Texas Attorney General Ken Paxton (R) to several states’ votes because, at the time, we had only statements from Alito and Thomas raising issues with the decision that technically weren’t dissents.
 In that case, their objections were procedural rather than about the merits.
 In the present case, though, their dissents and the addition of Gorsuch suggest this was more substantial.

 But not substantial enough.
 The detractors still clearly didn’t amount to enough — and thanks to Trump appointees, no less.
 Trump allies will tell themselves this was about the proceedings being moot.
 But the justices they favor argued they weren’t, and that apparently wasn’t compelling enough.